ayoayco/mjuaje.blog/_posts/2020-10-24-once-saved-always-saved.md

 "And he said to all, “If anyone would come after me, let him deny himself and take up his cross daily and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will save it.
 For what does it profit a man if he gains the whole world and loses or forfeits himself?
 For whoever is ashamed of me and of my words, of him will the Son of Man be ashamed when he comes in his glory and the glory of the Father and of the holy angels."
 Luke 9.23-26

 "If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple."
-Luke 14.26<br><br>
+Luke 14.26

+Discipleship is total, lifelong and essential to salvation.[^16]

 #### Conclusion

 In this post, I argued that true Christians will persevere to the end, a fruit of Christ's redemptive work.
-He himself promised that no one can snatch us away from him[^15].
+He himself promised that no one can snatch us away from him[^17].
 And therefore he alone deserves all the glory and honor for our salvation.
 This does not mean that a one-time profession of faith is a mark of a disciple, but rather, if we are true Christians, we ought to persevere, for this is the way Christ called his followers: to abandon the world, even our self-interests for heavenly gain, to enjoy fellowship with him for all eternity.

 [^1]: The doctrines of grace is summarized by Calvinism as **T**otal depravity, **U**nconditional election, **L**imited atonement, **I**rresistable grace and **P**erseverance of the saints.
 We are primarily dealing with the last one in this article.
 [^2]: Ephesians 1.4
 [^3]: Ephesians 1.13-14
 [^4]: Other relevant verses: Philippians 1.6; John 10.28; Hebrews 9.12
-[^5]: 2 Timothy 3.16 NIV
-[^6]: Hebrews 6.4-6 is a difficult passage for either the Calvinists, who subscribe to eternal security or Arminians, who believe in conditional security.
+[^5]: Hebrews 6.4-6 is a difficult passage for either the Calvinists, who subscribe to eternal security or Arminians, who believe in conditional security.
 For 2 Peter 2.1, [here](https://www.monergism.com/thethreshold/sdg/problematictexts.html) is a convincing (and honest!)
 Calvinist argument.
+[^6]: 2 Timothy 3.16 NIV
 [^7]: Primarily to the Jews, but Paul argues in Romans 2.12-15 that the Gentiles also know the law.
 [^8]: Romans 3.10,12
 [^9]: Romans 3.20
 [^10]: Philippians 1.6
+[^11]: Yes, the context tells us this pertains to false teachers, but I cannot see why it cannot be applied to anyone who has left the faith.
-[^11]: Grudem, Wayne A. *Systematic Theology*.
+[^12]: Grudem, Wayne A. *Systematic Theology*.
 Zondervan, 2008.
-[^12]: I'm still echoing William Mounce on this one.
+[^13]: I'm still echoing William Mounce on this one.
-[^13]: 2 Corinthians 13.5
+[^14]: 2 Corinthians 13.5
-[^14]: Galatians 5.6
+[^15]: Galatians 5.6
+[^16]: William Mounce
-[^15]: John 10.28
+[^17]: John 10.28